idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 1. Break boulders into projects, cost and analyze and order by ROI
 1. Determine cut lines
 1. Resource allocate
-1. Execute (It's 1% inspiration and 99% percperation)
+1. Execute (It's 1% inspiration and 99% perception)

 The only time when the 5 step process should occur simultaneously across all tracks is when a team is forming, or taking a major pivot.
 At all other times this series of steps should be occurring continuously and asynchronously.